deepgram/web-next/content/blog/posts/voice-controlled-music-with-python/index.md

 We need to install [FluidSynth](https://www.fluidsynth.org/), a free, open-source MIDI software synthesizer that creates sound in digital format, usually for music. **MIDI** or **Musical Instrument Digital Interface** is a protocol that allows musical gear like computers, software, and instruments to communicate with one another. **FluidSynth** uses **SoundFont** files to generate audio.
 These files have samples of musical instruments like a piano that play MIDI files.

 There are various options to install FluidSynth on a Mac.
-In this tutorial, we’ll use [Homebrew](https://brew.sh/) for the installation.
+In this tutorials, we’ll use [Homebrew](https://brew.sh/) for the installation.
 After installing Homebrew, run this command anywhere in the terminal:

 ```
 brew install fluidsynth